Data protection

 The operator of Google+ is Google Inc., 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, USA.

-Each time one of the individual pages of this website, which is operated by the controller and on which a Google+ button has been integrated, is accessed, the Internet browser on the information technology system of the data subject is automatically prompted to download a display of the corresponding Google+ button from Google.
-As part of this technical process, Google receives information about which specific subpage of our website was visited by the data subject.
-More detailed information about Google+ can be found at https://developers.google.com/+/.
+Each time a user accesses one of the individual pages of this website, which is operated by the data controller and on which a Google+ button is integrated, the Google+ button automatically prompts the web browser on the user's computer system to download a representation of the corresponding Google+ button from Google.
+As part of this technical process, Google receives information about which specific subpage of our website the user is visiting.
+More detailed information about Google+ is available at https://developers.google.com/+/.

-If the data subject is logged in to Google+ at the same time, Google recognizes which specific subpage of our website the data subject visits each time the data subject visits our website, and for the entire duration of their stay on our website.
-This information is collected through the Google+ button and assigned by Google to the respective Google+ account of the data subject.
+If the data subject is simultaneously logged into Google+, Google recognizes which specific subpage of our website the data subject visits each time they access our website and for the entire duration of their visit.
+This information is collected by the Google+ button and assigned by Google to the respective Google+ account of the data subject.

-If the data subject clicks on one of the Google+ buttons integrated on our website and thereby makes a Google+ 1 recommendation, Google assigns this information to the personal Google+ user account of the data subject and stores the personal data.
-Google stores the Google+ 1 recommendation of the data subject and makes it publicly available in accordance with the terms and conditions accepted by the data subject.
-A Google+ 1 recommendation made by the data subject on this website is subsequently stored and processed together with other personal data, such as the name of the Google+ 1 account used by the data subject and the photo stored in this account, on other Google services, such as the search engine results of the Google search engine, the Google account of the data subject or in other places, for example on websites or in connection with advertisements.
+If the data subject clicks one of the Google+ buttons integrated on our website and thereby submits a Google +1 recommendation, Google assigns this information to the data subject's personal Google+ user account and stores this personal data.
+Google stores the data subject's Google +1 recommendation and makes it publicly accessible in accordance with the terms accepted by the data subject.
+A Google +1 recommendation submitted by the data subject on this website is subsequently stored and processed, along with other personal data such as the name of the Google +1 account used by the data subject and the profile picture stored therein, in other Google services, for example, in the search results of the Google search engine, the data subject's Google account, or in other locations, such as on websites or in connection with advertisements.
 Furthermore, Google is able to link the visit to this website with other personal data stored by Google.
-Google also records this personal information for the purpose of improving or optimising the various Google services.
+Google also records this personal information for the purpose of improving or optimizing its various services.

 Further information and Google's applicable privacy policy can be found at https://www.google.de/intl/de/policies/privacy/.
-Further information from Google regarding the Google+1 button can be found at https://developers.google.com/+/web/buttons-policy.
+Further information from Google regarding the Google +1 button can be found at https://developers.google.com/+/web/buttons-policy.

 The operator of the Google AdWords services is Google Inc., 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, USA.